Noteman says: View the Adding expressions and dynamics QuickStart Video for an overview.

 - To create a new list, click Assign to Staves to open the Assign to Staves dialog box where you can define a new Assignment List.

-You can also change the staff assignment of an existing expression by right
+You can also change the staff assignment of an existing expression by right-clicking the expression and choosing Assign to Staves.
+See Expression tool contextual menus.

 Additional expression assignment keyboard shortcuts